“I was keen to go on a clinical trial. I wanted to try new cancer treatments and hopefully help future generations.”

 Doctors often use hormone therapy to treat breast cancer.
 It works best for women who have oestrogen receptor positive breast cancer (ER positive).
 This means there are receptors on the surface of the cancer cells that are triggered by the female hormone oestrogen.
 It locks onto the oestrogen receptors and stimulates the cancer to grow.
 Androgen receptors are similar, but triggered by hormones called androgens.
 Researchers think that some breast cancer cells may also have androgen receptors.
 They call this AR positive breast cancer.

 Abiraterone (also called abiraterone acetate or CB7630) is a new drug.
 It stops the body making androgens and oestrogen.
 It has already been looked at in trials for men with prostate cancer that is no longer responding to hormone therapy.
-In this trial, the researchers want to see if it helps women with breast cancer that does not respond to standard treatments or has become resistant to them.
+In this trial, the researchers want to see if it helps women with breast cancer that does not respond to standard treatments or has become

 The aims of the trial are to find out

 - The best dose of abiraterone to give